makinacorpus/makina-states/doc/ref/formulaes/services/cloud/lxc.rst

     :dir: cloning from existing container (directory backing)

-The idea is to add to your specific minion pillar some lxc entries as follow:
+But you can more easily use pillar entries to define each of your coantaners as
+follow:

 .. code-block:: yaml